containeroo/heartbeats/README.md

 Heartbeat uses the library [https://github.com/nikoksr/notify](https://github.com/nikoksr/notify) for notification.

-For the moment only `mail` and `slack` are implemented.
+For the moment only `mail`, `slack` and `msteams` are implemented.
 Feel free to create a Pull Request.

 ## Config files